jonnonz1/nz-statute-book/acts/public/2006/lawyers-and-conveyancers-act-2006.md

   (b) the seriousness of the proved offending of that person:
   (c) any matter relevant to the honesty of that person:
   (d) the work on which that person will be employed and the extent to which, and the manner in which, the carrying out of that work by that person will be supervised:
-  (e) the previous record, in relation to disciplinary matters; of that person:
+  (e) the previous record, in relation to disciplinary matters, of that person:
   (f) the relevance of the nature of the penalty imposed on that person by way of suspension, striking off, cancellation of registration, or disqualification.
 (5) Despite subsections (3) and (4), the Disciplinary Tribunal may take into account, but to a minor degree, the personal circumstances of the person to whom the application relates.
 (6) Consideration of the personal circumstances of the person to whom the application relates must always be subordinated to the need to protect both the public and the standing of the profession.